Just scroll to the topic that you want information about:

-- How can I find my username and password and access my Student Portal and how can I find my Bergen email?
+- How can I find my username and password to access my Student Portal?
+How can I find my Bergen email?

 If you have difficulty, you can reach the Help Desk at 201-447-7109 or email@example.com

 Access your portal at my.bergen.edu.
-After you log in, click on Webadvisor for Students, then click on Self-Service to see the options (Student Finance (billing and bill payment), Financial Aid (loans and grants), Student Planning (for registration)…
+After you log in, click on Self-Service Main Menu to see the options, or follow the provided menu options to access your student account details (Student Finance (billing and bill payment), Financial Aid (loans and grants), Student Planning (for registration)…).

 - What should I know about financial aid and how can I find out if Bergen is requesting additional financial documentation?